-Dr. Valerie Myers earned her doctoral degree from the University of Michigan (Ann Arbor) and upon completion, joined the University of Michigan's management faculty (2003).
+Dr. Valerie L. Myers earned her doctoral degree from the University of Michigan (Ann Arbor) and upon completion, joined the University of Michigan's management faculty (2003).
 She currently teaches in the Ross School of Business's MBA and Executive Education programs.
-Valerie is also principal of her own consulting firm, which specializes in advanced leadership development that helps executives refine their skills and solve complex problems.
+Valerie is also principal of her own consulting firm, which specializes in advanced leadership development education that helps executives refine their skills and solve complex problems.
 Drawing upon her academic and industry experience, Valerie creatively translates research into practical solutions that elevate performance.

 Valerie L. Myers, Ph.D. is an Organizational Psychologist and thought leader with 20+ years of academic and corporate achievements.
-Rigorous, results-oriented, and evidence-based, Valerie, has cultivated thousands of emerging and established leaders through her work as a management professor at the University of Michigan and a consultant to leaders across industries and sectors (e.g., healthcare, finance, engineering, technology, manufacturing, arts, non-profit and academic organizations).
-Valerie’s vast expertise includes leadership development, healthcare management, diversity and inclusion, strategy, organizational change, and employee engagement.
-Her mission is to cultivate leaders worth following and to elevate character, competence, and quality in organizations -- to better serve the common good.
+Valerie uses her vast expertise in leadership development, talent developmment and organizational change to cultivate emerging and established leaders through her work as a management professor at the University of Michigan and a consultant to leaders across industries and sectors (e.g., healthcare, finance, engineering, technology, manufacturing, arts, non-profit and academic organizations).
+Rigorous, results-oriented, and evidence-based, Valerie's insights about leadership development, healthcare management, diversity and inclusion, and employee engagement are published in scholarly articles, books and reports.
+Her mission is to cultivate leaders worth following and to elevate character, the culture and quality in organizations -- to better serve the common good.

 Organizational Climate & Diversity Management in Southeast MI Hospitals